eliseaston/GildedRose-Refactoring-Kata/notes.md

         Past concert date => Quality value == 0

+**Task:**
-Task: add a new feature to the system so they can sell a new category of item ("Conjured items").
+Add a new feature to the system so they can sell a new category of item ("Conjured items").
 Properties of Conjured items:
   * Quality value degrades twice as quickly as normal items